In this article, we will take a look at how to enable explicit DKIM signing in Office 365.

 I pasted the received headers into the message analyzer at https://testconnectivity.microsoft.com/.
 Check the screenshot below.

 We see a couple of things happening in this result.

-The first is line 9.
+The first is on line 9.
 On line 9, we see the domain value is d=supertekboy.com and not d=supertekboy.onmicrosoft.com.
 This indicates our domain messages are now being explicitly signed versus implicitly signed.

 MXToolbox.com also has a nice verification tool located at http://mxtoolbox.com/dkim.aspx.
 This tool also gives us a positive result.

 You are all set!
 How did your implementation go?
 Drop a comment below or join the conversation on Twitter @SuperTekBoy.